key stage 3 overview

 The options are designed to stretch and challenge pupils and to meet the demands of the local labour market.
 Our Career Mark Gold award is recognition of our work to understand the needs of the local area, and our pupils, with careers meetings available to all pupils as required.

-In Year 9, pupils are, with consultation and considering the best interests of the pupil, able to move between subjects within option blocks thereby ensuring that they are satisfied with their option choices at the start of KS4.
-The focus on deeper learning and understanding of the ‘Big Ideas’ in each of the chosen subjects allows pupils in Year 9 to cement their decisions on options choices ready for the examined syllabus beginning later in Year 9.
+Early in the GCSE course, pupils are, with consultation and considering the best interests of the pupil, able to move between subjects within option blocks thereby ensuring that they are satisfied with their option choices at the start of KS4.
+The focus on deeper learning and understanding of the ‘Big Ideas’ in each of the chosen subjects allows pupils to cement their decisions on options choices ready for the examined syllabus at the beginning of KS4.

 Recommended Resource: Curriculum Booklet 2020-23